Aptomi/k8s-app-engine/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Features & Benefits
-- **Easy way to deploy and manage applications**
+- **Deploy and manage container-based applications with ease**
-  - See [example](examples/twitter-analytics/diagram.png) of a multi-service application for k8s
-- **Designed to run on top of any container platform**
-  - k8s, OpenShift (with support coming for AWS ECS, GKE, Docker Datacenter, Mesos)
-- **Friendly for Dev and Ops**
-  - Think applications and services, not infrastructure primitives
+  - Dev and Ops think applications and services, not infrastructure primitives and thousands of containers
-  - Keep using your existing application templates (Helm, Ksonnet, k8s YAMLs, etc)
-  - Make real-time changes to the running code (change parameters, relocate the whole application w/ dependencies to another cluster, restrict access, etc)
-  - Minimizes disruption impact of change on depending services
-- **Continuous state enforcement**
-  - Desired state of all services is rendered as a system and continuously validated/enforced
   - Built-in service discovery ensures all dependencies always are up to date
+  - No need to change existing application templates (Helm, Ksonnet, k8s YAMLs, etc)
+  - Run on k8s, OpenShift (support for AWS ECS, GKE, Docker Datacenter, Mesos is pluggable)
 - **Lazy allocation of resources**
-  - Containers are running only when needed (i.e. when someone declared an intent to consume the corresponding service)
+  - Containers are only running when the corresponding service has consumers
+- **Continuous state enforcement**
+  - Desired state of all services is rendered as a DAG system and continuously validated/enforced
+  - Changes/rules can be enforced at any time (change service parameters, relocate the whole application w/ dependencies to another cluster, restrict access, etc)
+  - Disruption impact of change on depending services is minimized
-- **Flexible rule engine. *See examples of user-defined rules:***
+- **Flexible rule engine**.
+Examples:
   - *Production Instances* get deployed to *us-west*, *Staging Instances* get deployed to *us-west*
   - *Web* and *Mobile* teams always share the same *small* flavor of *Analytics* service in *Staging*, while *Healthcare* team gets a dedicated *high-performance* instance of the same service